bchoi13/CyberProjects/Azure SIEM Setup Tutorial/SIEM_Setup.md

 Let's get started!

-# Step 1: Create Virtual Machine on Azure
+# Step 1: Create virtual machine on Azure

 1. Once you complete the Azure signup, on the home page search for "Virtual Machines".
 Once on the page, click on "Create" and select the "Azure Virtual Machines" option
 2. On the creation page, my input is as follows: